Las Vegas Dream Team Criminal LawyersDe Castroverde Las Vegas Criminal Defense Attorneys

 • Are accessible and easy to contact

 You don’t want to be saddled with a team that keeps you in the dark or is unfamiliar with your specific type of case.
-For instance, if you are facing criminal charges while also dealing with immigration issues, having lawyers like ours who are versed in those areas could help balance those elements.
+For instance, if you are facing criminal charges while also dealing with immigration issues, having attorneys like ours who are versed in those areas could help balance those elements.

 • Will My Lawyer Appear in Court for Me?